moorepants/dissertation/physicalparameters.rst

 :math:`I_{\mathrm{B}xz}` and :math:`I_{\mathrm{B}zz}`) of the rear frame.
-The rear frame was typically hung from either the three main tubes (seat tube, down tube and top tube), the seat post, or a small fixture mounted to the brake mounts :ref:`Figure 19 <figLevel>`.
+The rear frame was typically hung from either the three main tubes (seat tube, down tube and top tube), the seat post, or a small fixture mounted to the brake mounts :ref:`Figure 8 <figPendulumAngle>`.
 The rear fender prevented easy connection to the seat tube on some of the bikes and the clamp was attached to the fender.
 The fender was less rigid than the frame tube.
 For best accuracy with only three orientation angles, the frame should be hung at three angles that are